edgarchan/vertx-scala-demo/README.md

   ./gradlew install
 ```

-* Clone this project and run
+* Then clone this project and run

 ```
   ./gradlew runMod